Dr James Smith

 Much of my research is interested in questions concerning state surveillance, censorship, and subsidy of literature and culture.
 My most recent book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, and Orwell, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
 (You can read a review of it in The Guardian).

-In 2013, I was awarded a Philip Leverhulme Prize, and during its tenure I have been undertaking several other projects, including editing The Cambridge Companion to British Literature of the 1930s.
+I have recently been editing The Cambridge Companion to British Literature of the 1930s, which is due to appear soon.
 I also teach and research in the field of modern drama, offering a MA module on post-war British drama and having edited (with Richard Fotheringham) a collection of essays on contemporary Australian theatre.
-Finally, I have interests in critical theory, with my first book on Terry Eagleton published in 2008 (the full text of a review can be found here).
+Finally, I have interests in critical theory, with my book on Terry Eagleton published in 2008 (the full text of a review can be found here).

 - Smith, James (2013).
 British Writers and MI5 Surveillance, 1930-1960.
 Cambridge: Cambridge University Press.